-Last week I shared a list of 11 things you don’t need for baby, today I thought we should cover exactly what you do need.
+I have previously shared a list of 11 things you don’t need for baby, today I thought we should cover exactly what you do need.
 Some of these things are specific items we’ve grown to love others are general categories.
 This isn’t a full list honestly, there are other things you want to grab.
 I made a printable Realistic Baby Registry Check List to give you a big list of everything you need.

-Top 11 Things To Get For Baby
+Top 11 Things You Need for Baby

-1. Boudreaux’s Butt Paste
+Boudreaux’s Butt Paste

-Yeah I’m starting with Butt Paste.
+Yeah, I’m starting with Butt Paste.
 Your whole life is going to revolve around what goes in and out of this little person for a few months and this is some important stuff!
 I first learned of Boudreaux’s in my hospital nursing days.
 This was the brand we gave to parents and I now understand why.
 This is the best of all the diaper creams out there.
 I’m pretty sure you could use it to water seal the shower if you needed to.
 It will solve any diaper rash very quickly or keep anything new from happening.
 It’s not the cheapest so always look for a coupon first.

-2. Miracle Swaddling Blanket
+Miracle Swaddling Blanket

 Think of this as a straight jacket for babies.
 It is truly a miracle for helping them stay swaddled and sleeping longer.
 More sleep is an amazing thing for everyone in the house!
 Miracle swaddling blankets weren’t around for my older girls, but we were introduced to them for my now 2 year old.
 After she slept for 6 hours straight the first night I immediately hopped online and bought 2 more.
 They also around as cheap as a basic blanket but think of this like buying a bottle of sleep (which any new mom would pay top dollar for).
 There are other brands like Halo that are also great, but this one was better than most.